I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 Even though you are keeping the design simple, that doesn’t mean it can’t feel luxurious.
 The following are some features that were added to this kitchen renovation to make it feel custom:

-A must in every kitchen!
+A pot-filler faucet is such a nice feature to have in a kitchen!
 It’s so handy to have a faucet right over the stove that allows you to fill large pots easily!
 You usually see these in large, designer kitchens, but there is no reason you can’t have one in your small space.
 They come in sizes that fit nicely over a standard 30″ wide range or cooktop.

 The vent insert is from Amazon and the hood is simply a drywall box with a piece of finished oak trim attached to the bottom.
 It was impossible to find plaster here in Edmonton so my talented BFF just used drywall mud to create a plaster effect and then sealed it with paint!!
 So smart and cost-effective!!